O-Log-N/Hare-IDL/STYLE-GUIDE.md

 Naming conventions examples:

 1. class TheVeryBestClass //also applies to structs, unions, and typedefs
-2. function prettyMuchUnnecessaryFunction(); //also apples to members
+2. void prettyMuchUnnecessaryFunction(); int myVar; //also apples to members
 3. enum class BACKGROUND_COLOR { RED, GREEN, BLUE }; //see below on constants
 4. #define MY_STRING "abracadabra" //see below on #defines
 5. #ifndef FILE_NAME_INCLUDED //"include guard"